 Bromelain may boost overall immune strength in the human body.
 One German clinical study of 16 breast cancer patients found that oral supplementation of bromelain could help stimulate immune function in women.
 Other studies suggest that it may also boost the amount of certain immune system hormones, called cytokines (made in our white blood cells).
 Recent studies suggest that bromelain may help relieve some of the standard cancer side effects related to lowered immunity.

 Several laboratory and animal studies suggest that bromelain may stop blood platelets from clotting.
 This is exciting research in the direction of its effects on heart health.

-Animal studies suggest that bromelain possesses anti-viral and anti-bacterial effects, and it may be effective for bronchitis, pneumonia, and urinary tract infections.
+Animal studies suggest that bromelain possesses action against harmful organisms, and it may be effective for ailments resulting from their presence.

 Understanding the Units of Measurement for Bromelain on a supplement label

 Bromelain is a plant-source Protease whose activity is measured in PU (Papain Units).
 One FCC-PU (Plant Proteolytic Analytical Method) is defined in the assay as that quantity of enzyme that liberates the equivalent of 1 µg (microgram) of tyrosine per hour under the conditions of the assay.
 This procedure is also determines the proteolytic activity of ficin and bromelain.
 It is based on a 60 minute proteolytic hydrolysis of a casein substrate at pH 6.0 and 40°C. Soluble casein is then measured spectrophotometrically at 280nm.
 The FCC notation stands for Foods Chemical Codex, and is a division of USP (United States Pharmacopeia).
 It sets standards for ingredients.
 In the case of enzymes, FCC is a standard assay used to accurately determine the activity of enzymes.
 The current compendium is FCC VI.